 Sally Jensen, Director of Assessment and Student Information

 As the corporation testing coordinator, Sally’s primary responsibility is the administration of the ISTEP+ testing program.
-This includes the ISTEP+ testing program in grades 3-8 as well as the ISTEP+ Graduation Exams in Algebra I and English.
+This includes the ISTEP+ testing program in grades 3-8 and 10 as well as the ISTEP+ Graduation Exams in Algebra I and English.
 In addition to this role, Sally is responsible for our student information system and Indiana state reporting.
-Additionally, Sally works with teaching staff in the in the development of the district’s Common Formative Assessments (CFAs).
+Additionally, Sally works with teaching staff in the development of the district’s Common Formative Assessments (CFAs).
 CFAs are the essential component used in the SYSTEM to SYSTEM collaborative discussions of student achievement data with teachers and administration.

 Sally earned a B.S. in Secondary Education (mathematics major) from Indiana University Southeast as well as an M.S. in Secondary Education.
 Sally received additional training in database administration and computer programming.

 Before coming to New Albany Floyd County, Sally taught mathematics at Salem High School.
-Sally then taught mathematics and computer programming at New Albany High School for 20 years.
-She also served as the district’s secondary math curriculum chair for ten years.
+She then taught mathematics and computer programming at New Albany High School for 20 years.
+Sally also served as the district’s secondary math curriculum chair for ten years.
 One of the strategic goals of the school corporation is to make information more accessible to students, staff, parents.
 Sally’s extensive training in database development and administration allows our staff to incorporate data driven decision making for our students’ academic achievement.

 Dr. Michelle Ginkins, Principal of New Albany High School